RisinT96/course/doc/internals_student.md

 	!python
     >>> import sys
 	>>> sys.path.append('path')

 ---

 After looking at the PYTHONPATH, python looks in the package installation path:

 	!python
 	>>> import site
 	>>> site.getsitepackages()
-	['/System/Library/Frameworks/Python.framework/Versions/2.7/Extras/lib/python',
-     '/Library/Python/2.7/site-packages']
+	['/usr/local/lib/python3.7/dist-packages',
+	 '/usr/lib/python3/dist-packages',
+	 '/usr/lib/python3.7/dist-packages']

-Finally python looks at the stdlib directory, In my case its: `/System/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7`.
+Finally python looks at the stdlib directory, On Linux, it's `/usr/lib/python3.7`

+(In virtual environments there are more steps, and `site.getsitepackages()` might not be available)

 After a module has been found and compiled it is stored in `sys.modules`.

 Actually, the first step of the import process is looking for the module name in `sys.modules`, making sure each module is compiled and invoked once.